executors/executors/wording.md

 The `TwoWayExecutor` requirements specify requirements for executors which create execution agents with a channel for awaiting the completion of a submitted function object and obtaining its result.

-A type `X` satisfies the `TwoWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the table below.
+A type `X` satisfies the `TwoWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the Table below.

 In the Table below, `x` denotes a (possibly const) executor object of type `X`, `f` denotes a function object of type `F&&` callable as `DECAY_COPY(std::forward<F>(f))()` and where `decay_t<F>` satisfies the `MoveConstructible` requirements, and `R` denotes the type of the expression `DECAY_COPY(std::forward<F>(f))()`.